I’ve been wanting to share a cauliflower steak for the longest time, and my beloved version is finally here!

 My take is simple, requiring just 30 minutes and 10 ingredients to prepare, which includes my go-to green chutney sauce!

 For seasoning the cauliflower, I went with my DIY Shawarma Spice Blend, which creates a smoky, subtly spicy coating that pairs perfectly with the chutney.
+Learn more about the origin of the dish known as “shawarma,” as well as its accompanying spice blend here!

 The end result is PERFECT!
 It’s: